Australasian Chapter of Addiction Medicine

 Latest news on Addiction Medicine

 Read the latest news and communiques from the Chapter of Addiction Medicine

 You can get involved in the Chapter and connect with other AChAM Fellows and Trainees in a number of ways:

 The AChAM President is Associate Professor Adrian Reynolds FAChAM.
 Adrian graduated with an MBBS from the University of Melbourne in 1980.
 He has worked in the drug and alcohol sector since 1983 and has extensive international health experience, working previously with the World Health Organisation and the United Nations in a number of countries including Hong Kong, Vietnam, the Philippines, India and Russia.

 In 2002, Adrian was awarded Fellowship of the Australasian Chapter of Addiction Medicine.
 He was appointed as the Clinical Director for the Tasmanian Alcohol and Drug Services in 2007 and has an appointment with the Medical School, University of Tasmania as Clinical Associate Professor.
 Adrian was the Addiction Medicine Policy and Advocacy Representative on the College Policy & Advocacy Committee (CPAC) from 2013 to 2016.

-Please note that as of November 2016, this list is currently under review.
 If you have any enquiries, please contact AddictionMed@racp.edu.au